Harvey Weinstein bail increased over ankle bracelet issues | DW | 11.12.2019

 Two women are said to have walked away from the tentative deal and intend to challenge it, NYT said, citing their lawyers.

-The accusations of sexual harrassment against Harvey Weinstein first surfaced in 2017.
+The accusations of sexual harassment against Harvey Weinstein first surfaced in 2017.
 The resulting scandal ultimately spurred the #MeToo movement, where women worldwide spoke up against past cases of sexual harassment and assault.

 jcg/msh (Reuters, AFP)